Hyp-ed/hyped-2025/telemetry/packages/fake/README.md

 <ol>
     <strong>Thursday notes from discussion with David + discussion with Damen about the public app, React and Three.js</strong><hr>
-    <li><strong>Seperate all sensor data into its own file.
+    <li><strong>Separate all sensor data into its own file.
 This sensor data structure will be like the one in pods, but reduced to the data-gen relevant sensors, and with added/removed properties.
 Outside of this file, no other functional part of the program will be able to modify or access the file.
 The data file will be imported.
 Its properties are constant (so no 'currentVal' or 'movingAvg').
 They are properties inherent to the sensor, like with the pod object.
 A new property David would like is a sampling rate property.
 This will define the delta T for that sensor's data generation, giving us a lot more freedom and making the code run a lot quicker as right now, there's only one global delta T variable so if we needed say 0.05s, all variables would be measured twenty times per second which would be unnecessary and slow.
 Of course, the value of this property will be changed and modified by our team, but not during runtime.
 This is a fixed object which is exporting its data for the data generation function to run.
 Another object or array will store the transient values, which we will also send live to the server as they are calculated and a graph can be animated in real time.</strong></li>
     <li>One issue I foresee is that if different sensors have different delta Ts, it will make the main loop more complicated.
 Say the thermistor takes a reading every 0.2s.
 The accelerometer every 0.5s.
 So we'd run the loop ever 0.2, while checking if the time is also a multiple of 0.5 (and all the other sensors' times).
 To mitigate this slightly, I will add functionality to the ```specific``` parameter, so we can view a select few variables in one run, or all of them if we want to.</li>
     <li>Different sensors will have a new property which defines its time interval (dt) and perhaps its degree of noise (as higher quality sensors would have less noise due to better electronic circuits)</li>
     Separate the sensor file into a new file with the sensor object and its properties relevant to the data generation